PSLmodels/Tax-Calculator/docs/source/about_ospc.rst

 About OSPC
 ========================

-The Open-Source Policy Center (OSPC) seeks to make policy analysis more transparent, trustworthy, and collaborative by harnessing open-source methods to build cutting-edge economic models.
+The Open Source Policy Center (OSPC) seeks to make policy analysis more transparent, trustworthy, and collaborative by harnessing open-source methods to build cutting-edge economic models.

 Background
 ----------